SpiritualForest/servicemanual/README.md

 ```
 If the query didn't match anything, only the links portion of the object will exist.

-Object returned by GET on /api/tasks/{taskId}: see the MaintenanceTask object example above.
+### Object returned by GET on /api/tasks/{taskId}:
+See the MaintenanceTask object example above.